openedx/open-edx-proposals/oeps/best-practices/oep-0067-bp-tools-and-technology.rst

 been change in the system along with the reasons why and the alternatives considered.

 ..
-We'll have a toctree to an ADR folder with decisions.
-We'll move all the existing fronted decisions to under this OEP.
+A set of toctrees to ADR folders with decisions.
+We moved all the existing fronted decisions to under this OEP.

 .. toctree::
    :caption: Overall Decisions